Lexus LS: 2000–2003

 Compared to previous generations, the LS 430 featured a greater number of model configurations and options.
 While sharing the same body style, variants were differentiated by chassis configuration and onboard equipment.
 Models with the tuned sport suspension, sold as the "Touring" package in the United States, featured larger, high-speed brakes.
 These brakes were also standard on European market models.
 Fully optioned models with height adjustable air suspension, tuned for a combination of soft ride and responsive handling, were sold in the United States as the "Ultra Luxury" edition.

 The LS 430 interior featured walnut wood trim on the dashboard and upper doors, along with semi-aniline leather and oscillating air conditioning vents.

-The GPS navigation system was totally redesigned.
 A liquid crystal display with touchscreen on the upper center console served as interface.
-The system was the first LS with voice controlled navigation and the first luxury sedan to transition to DVD-based (instead of CD-ROM) maps.

-Introduced a Mark Levinson premium sound system.
-In its highest trim specification, the LS 430 included Lexus Link telematics, power door and trunk closers, heated and cooled front seats, and power reclining massage rear seats equipped with audio controls, power sunshade, a cooler, and air purifier.
+The system was the first LS with voice controlled navigation and the first luxury sedan to transition to DVD-based maps.
+Lexus also introduced a Mark Levinson premium sound system.
+In its highest trim specification, the LS 430 included Lexus Link telematics, power door and boot closers, heated and cooled front seats, and power reclining massage rear seats equipped with audio controls, power sunshade, a cooler, and air purifier.
 Several rear seat features adopted for the LS 430 had been previously available in Japanese market luxury vehicles.
 Safety features added to the LS 430 included front and rear side curtain airbags, park sensors, rain-sensing windshield wipers, and electronic brakeforce distribution.
 The vehicle also gained water repellent windshield and side glass.

-The LS 430 first went on sale in the United States with an initial base price of US$55,000, ranging up to US$70,000 when fully equipped.
 At the high end, the LS 430's pricing encroached on European rivals as Lexus became increasingly able to command higher price premiums for its vehicles.
 Sales for the LS 430 surpassed the previous generation, and production exceeded 140,000 units.
 The LS 430 was produced until July 2006, marking the last occasion the Lexus flagship was produced in a single body style.
 In Japan, the equivalent Toyota Celsior was also sold from August 2000 until March 2006, when the long-awaited introduction of Lexus Japan saw the arrival of new generation Lexus models.
-XF30 design patents were filed by Toyota in domestic Japan on 8 March 1999 at the Japan Patent Office under patent number 1080448.

 In every year of production, the LS 430 was the most reliable luxury sedan in the J.D.
 Power and Associates Initial Quality Survey (with the early and late models of this series the best performing), and the highest recorded scorer in the history of J.D.
 Power's Vehicle Dependability Survey.
 Thatcham ratings data via the UK Motor Insurance Repair Research Centre listed the theft-prevention capabilities of the LS 430 as a maximum 5 stars, with the LS 430 being the first automobile to achieve the maximum theft-deterrence rating in 2001.